ysong2023/CheckThat-Task4B-ColBERT/README.md

 # CheckThat!
 2025 Task 4B: Scientific Claim Source Retrieval

-This repository contains implementations of three different retrieval approaches for CheckThat!
+This repository contains implementations of several retrieval approaches for CheckThat!
 2025 Task 4B: Scientific Claim Source Retrieval.
+Our research investigated the efficacy of various information retrieval paradigms in the context of scientific claim source retrieval.
+We initially hypothesized that contextualized late interaction models like ColBERT v2 would achieve superior performance, given their strong results in general retrieval tasks.
+However, our empirical analysis revealed that OpenAI's embedding-based approach demonstrated higher effectiveness on our evaluation metrics.

+This unexpected finding led us to explore potential explanations, particularly the lack of domain-specific knowledge in the base ColBERT model.
+To address this limitation, we implemented a fine-tuning strategy using a small subset of the development dataset (100 out of 1400 examples, constituting 7.15% of the total).
+We generated high-quality training triplets using GPT-4o, which produced appropriate query-positive-negative examples from paper titles and abstracts.

+Our fine-tuning approach yielded modest but meaningful improvements (+0.46% on MRR@5) over the base ColBERT model.
+Given these results, we posit that with more extensive domain-specific training data and optimized fine-tuning protocols, ColBERT could potentially surpass the performance of OpenAI embeddings while maintaining greater computational efficiency and deployment flexibility.

 ## Task Description